Picovoice/picollm/demo/python/README.md

 ## Usage

-There are two demos available: completion and chat.
+There are three demos available: completion, chat and OCR (Optical Character Recognition).
 The completion demo accepts a prompt and a set of optional parameters and generates a single completion.
-It can run all models, whether instruction-tuned or not.
+It can run all text-based models, whether instruction-tuned or not, and vision models such as `qwen3-vl-2b-it`.
 The chat demo can run instruction-tuned (chat) models such as `llama-3-8b-instruct`, `phi2`, etc. The chat demo enables a back-and-forth conversation with the LLM, similar to ChatGPT.
+The OCR demo runs OCR models only (such as `deepseek-ocr-2`), and will generate a completion which represents the text in a given image.

 ### Completion Demo